 Burdekin Plum Pleiogynium Timorense Seed Pod

 1 big seed pod of this guy, which for me averages about 10-30seeds or about 3-12 shoots.

 The seed pod looks like a Pumpkin x UFO, and on every ridge the whole way around is a little bump, and that little bump is the actual “seed” bit, where the shoot comes out.

 Most of them have 10-30 of them, but I never get every single one strike, normally a third though, after about 2 months planted 1 inch deep in a nice sandy soil.
 (I did extensive testing here and that’s the best depth for me).
-You plant the whole pod, as is, and divide the shoots up a few months later when most of them have come up.
+You plant the whole pod, as is, and carefully divide the shoots up a few months later when most of them have come up.

 I love the taste of them, although they can be a bit sour if unripe (obviously…).